metatensor/metatrain/docs/src/getting-started/finetuning-example.rst

 parameters.
 The ``learning_rate`` is chosen to be relatively low to stabilise training.

-This configuration allows for training on your dataset ``dataset.xyz``, and will fine-tune on forces as well as stress.
+We assumed that the pre-trained model is trained on the dataset ``dataset.xyz`` with energies, forces and stresses, which are provided as ``energy`` targets (and its derivatives) in the ``options.yaml`` file.
 Further information on specifying targets can be found in :ref:`Customize a Dataset Configuration
 <dataset_conf>`_.